 You’ll need to prove you have a regular income or salary that can cover the cost of monthly mortgage payments and then some.

-Try not to overstretch yourself when you are calculating how much you want to borrow in case unexpected costs like repairs crop up later down the line.
+Try not to overstretch yourself when you are working out what mortgage you can afford in case unexpected costs like repairs crop up later down the line.

 To choose the right mortgage for you, you first need to settle on your priorities.
 Do you value the security of fixed monthly payments?
 If so, a fixed-rate deal is the obvious choice.
 Or is your primary focus the lowest monthly payments possible?
 In which case, an interest-only mortgage might be right for you.